bg3mods/UtilitySpells/README.md

 TODO:

 - [] Add detect thoughts, pet pal, etc.
-- [] Add a remove spell for flight, invisibility, etc.
+- [x] Add a remove spell for flight, invisibility, etc. <- No need since there is a cancel button underneath the hotbar
 - [] Check illithid free cast for cheat mode
 - [] Check teleportation in Basket Equipment's ring
 - [] Check daylight spell for light